Skip to main content

 When a date is added to the Exclusion Calendar, Matter adjusts behavior as follows:

-• Celebrations: Celebrations are treated like a weekend.They are not skipped and will still be delivered.
+• Celebrations: Celebrations are treated like a weekend and will be delivered based on your weekend delivery setting.

 • Feedback Friday: Skipped on exclusion dates.